ankithchaurasiya/nnrg-chatbot/README.md

 <<<<<<< HEAD
 # Chatbot Deployment with Flask and JavaScript

-In this tutorial we deploy the chatbot we created in [this](https://github.com/Rohithchowk/CBITchatbot.git) tutorial with Flask and JavaScript.
+In this tutorial we deploy the chatbot that is created with Flask and JavaScript.

 This gives  deployment option:
 - Serve only the Flask prediction API.
 The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.